-- 1. Beam and block, spanning to around 7.5 metres - 2.
-Hollow core slab, spanning to around 12 metres construction, which has the advantage of a rapid rate of construction.
-All types can be left either exposed, as is sometimes the case with parking garage construction, or be topped with a layer of concrete to form a composite structure.
+- 1. Beam and block, spanning to around 7.5 - 2.
+Hollow core slab, spanning to around 12 metres topped with a layer of concrete to form a composite structure.
 Openings for service runs need to be fixed at an early stage, since the size and position of openings in precast floor systems is much more constrained than is the case for cast-in-place floors.